Privacy Policy

 All users under age 18 are still eligible for the protections of applicable law regarding children’s data and minors’ data, including extra privacy defaults, transparency, and limitations on profiling.

 We may use proportionate age-assurance measures (such as self-declaration or technical checks) to confirm age ranges where required by law.
+This may include collecting your year of birth for age verification and compliance with applicable age requirements.

 For users under 18, we apply additional safeguards consistent with the UK Age Appropriate Design Code (Children’s Code), including setting privacy to the highest level by default, avoiding profiling or targeted advertising, and providing information in a clear, age-appropriate way.

-11. Platform Disclosures (Apple App Store & Google Play)
+12. Platform Disclosures (Apple App Store & Google Play)

 • Apple App Store (iOS): We do not track users across apps and websites for advertising purposes.
 Should future features require App Tracking Transparency (ATT) consent, you will be asked explicitly.